|Supply Chain Management

 Suppliers contracted to Western Digital are required to comply with all laws applicable to their business operations.
 Suppliers are also required to make a commitment to the EICC Code of Conduct.

 Western Digital requires employees to follow its Global Code of Conduct and Code of Business Ethics.
 Violations of the Code of Conduct or Code of Business Ethics may be the grounds for employee discipline, up to and including termination of employment.
 Contractors are also expected to conduct themselves in a manner consisted with these principles.
 Contractors who fail to comply may be dropped from Western Digital’s supply chain.

 Western Digital provides managers and its employees who have direct responsibility for supply chain management with knowledge and information regarding Western Digital’s requirements, including EICC compliance.
 Western Digital also regularly conducts training for suppliers on EICC related issues.

 Other Supply Chain Initiatives

-WD is working with its suppliers to support participation in the EICC Carbon reporting system survey.
+Western Digital Corporation is working with its suppliers to support participation in the EICC Carbon reporting system survey.

 We also work with business partners to prepare them for early ISO 14064 Certification and have partnered with local universities to further this goal.